Specifications

 Overview

 Sam Devlin created the Bluebill 12 as an evolution of his Broadbill sneakbox.
-It surpasses the Broadbill in its size--it can carry two hunters and their gear, as opposed to the Broadbill’s single hunter plus dog design.
+It's larger than the Broadbill and can carry two hunters and their gear, compared to the Broadbill’s single-hunter-plus-dog design.

-Finally, Sam feels very strongly that not having an outboard hanging off the back of the boat helps you outsmart those wary late season birds.
-On top of that, it offers the usual Devlin advantages of ruggedness, versatility, and ease of construction.
-Plans have both Imperial and metric dimensions.
+The Bluebill 12 offers the usual Devlin advantages of ruggedness, versatility, and ease of construction.
+Plans include both Imperial and metric dimensions.

 LOA: 12′ 3/4" -- 3.68m